Bernardo Arévalo: Political career

 In 2015, Arévalo took part in the 2015 Guatemalan protests demanding the resignation of President Otto Pérez Molina.
-Shortly after the demonstrations, Arévalo was among a group of intellectuals who formed Semilla, a think tank that subsequently was developed into the political party Movimiento Semilla in 2017.
+Shortly after the demonstrations, Arévalo was among a group of intellectuals who formed Semilla, a think tank that subsequently was developed into the political party Movimiento Semilla ("Seed Movement") in 2017.

-Arévalo was announced as the preferred candidate for Semilla for the 2019 presidential election but ultimately declined the candidacy.
+Arévalo was announced as Semilla's preferred candidate for the 2019 presidential election but ultimately declined the candidacy.
 He was succeeded by Thelma Aldana, who was eventually prohibited from running.
-Arévalo instead ran as a candidate for Congress on the national list and was elected as a congressman in the first round of the 2019 general election, becoming one of seven candidates from the Semilla party to win a seat for the IX Congressional legislature.
-Taking office on 14 January 2020, he served on several committees on foreign affairs, governance, human rights, national security, and national defense and led the Semilla parliamentary bloc between 2020 and 2022.
-In 2022, he was elected as the Secretary-General Semilla, succeeding Samuel Pérez Álvarez.
+Arévalo instead ran as a candidate for Congress on the national list and was elected as a congressman in the first round of the 2019 general election, becoming one of seven candidates from the Semilla party to win a seat for the ninth session of Congress.
+After taking office on 14 January 2020, he served on the committees for foreign affairs, governance, human rights, national security, and national defense and led the Semilla parliamentary bloc between 2020 and 2022.
+In 2022, he was elected as the general secretary of Semilla, succeeding Samuel Pérez Álvarez.

-During his four years as a Deputy, Arévalo took on the role of a rapporteur for several bills.
-These bills dealt with various issues such as cutting off cellular connections to prisons, extending social security benefits to migrants, deputies, and workers in the informal sector, providing stricter penalties for those who abuse animals, and regulating the prices of pharmaceutical products.
+During his four years as a deputy, Arévalo took on the role of a rapporteur for several bills.
+These bills dealt with various issues such as cutting off cellular connections to prisons, extending social security benefits to migrants, deputies, and workers in the informal sector, providing stricter penalties for animal abuse, and regulating the prices of pharmaceutical products.

 During the COVID-19 pandemic, Arévalo and the other members of the Semilla party introduced a bill that would have provided temporary relief to the populace.
 The bill proposed a budget of 10 million quetzals, with each person receiving 1500 quetzals per month for the duration of the pandemic.
 In March 2022, Arévalo was the rapporteur for a legislative proposal calling on President Alejandro Giammattei to take action against Russia following its invasion of Ukraine.
 The proposal included the cancellation of the mining license of the Compañía Guatemalteca de Níquel, a nickel-mining company that is owned by the Russian company Solway Investment Group.
 In addition, the legislation called for the cancellation of the contract with the Russian government regarding the Sputnik V vaccines.